Tony Hinchcliffe: Early life

-Career
+Career and controversies

 In 2007, Hinchcliffe moved to Los Angeles to pursue a career in comedy.
 He started performing stand-up at open mics at The Comedy Store in West Hollywood, California.
 He was hired to work the phones and the cover booth, eventually becoming a paid regular at the venue.
 He also started opening for comedians Joe Rogan and Jeff Ross on tour.

 Hinchcliffe became known at The Comedy Store for insulting other comics and audience members during shows.
 He is also known for broaching uncomfortable and sensitive topics during his stand-up sets.
 Hinchcliffe's style of roasting and dark sense of humor appealed to fellow comedian Jeff Ross, known as the "Roastmaster General" of the television series Comedy Central Roast.
 Hinchcliffe refers to Ross as his mentor and he helped get Hinchcliffe his first writing jobs.

 Hinchcliffe has written for the Comedy Central Roast episodes featuring James Franco, Justin Bieber and Rob Lowe.
 His contributions to the series include writing Martha Stewart's set for the Justin Bieber roast and Ann Coulter's set for the Rob Lowe roast.
 He has also written for the comedy panel show The Burn with Jeff Ross and appeared as a contestant on the first season of Jeff Ross Presents Roast Battle.

 He also appeared as a roaster on the All Def Digital Roast of Snoop Dogg in 2016 and The Roast of Tom Brady in 2024.

 Hinchcliffe's first one-hour stand-up special titled One Shot premiered on Netflix in 2016.
 His special was so named because it was shot in one camera take with no edits.
 In 2017, he headlined the Monster Energy Outbreak Tour where he toured 20 American cities in 22 days.